chestercodes/chester.codes/content/posts/028-2019-12-27-automating-dotnet-versioning-github/post.md

 These posts have described a way to automate nuget package versioning.
 A fully automated versioning process is probably not a good idea for public packages with lots of consumers, where introducing breaking changes needs to be thought about very carefully.

-Automating the versioning could be useful for situations where the version magnitude change is less important than ensuring that there's a unique version for built library changes.
-I have worked with a nuget feed that allowed packages to be pushed to it and overwrite existing versions when developers forgot to manually change the version in the `nuspec` file.
+Automating the versioning could be useful where the version magnitude change is less important than ensuring that there's a unique version for library builds.
+I have worked with a nuget feed that allowed packages to be pushed to it with existing versions when developers forgot to manually change the version.
 This caused a lot of confusion when trying to reason about the version of code being run in production.

-A good middle ground could be to have an automation step that:
+A potential middle ground could be an automation step that:

 - builds the code from an intermediary branch (say `develop`)
 - calculates the next version number, publishes a `<next>.<version>.<number>-alpha` package